 Or actually visit Chernobyl itself

 However, if you think that this is the one and only time you’ll visit Ukraine, I think you should try to go to Chernobyl if it interests you.
-I personally know I’ll be back to Kiev time and again, so not going wasn’t a big miss for me.
+I personally know I’ll be back to Kyiv time and again, so not going wasn’t a big miss for me.

 Here’s the best-rated day tour of Chernobyl – you can check for reviews & availability here.
 Keep in mind that you need to book several days in advance because of the permitting required to visit Chernobyl.